 ~ Feed all fruit trees and bushes with potash

-~ Feed flower borders with chicken pellets
+~ Feed herbaceous borders with soil improver like chicken pellets

 ~ Feed Spring Cabbages with Seaweed powder